TEA BOWLS

 A hira chawan is a shallow, wide, and flat type of tea bowl.
 Its wide, open shape allows the tea to cool down faster, making it suitable for the warm summer months.
 This example is eye-catching for its black and beige glaze which gives the bowl a modern appearance.
 One side of the surface is decorated with multiple stamps, a practice that goes back to Raku Chonyu VII (1714-1770).
 The maker of this tea bowl, Ito Keiraku, is a member of Kyoto’s Katsura Gama kiln founded in 1953.

-A masterpiece Setoguro tea bowl by the eminent Mino ceramic artist, Masao Nakajima, with a form that has hardly changed since early beginnings of the tea ceremony in the late 16th century.
+A masterpiece Setoguro tea bowl by the eminent Mino ceramic artist, Nakashima Masao, with a form that has hardly changed since early beginnings of the tea ceremony in the late 16th century.
 The bowl features a cylindrical body with a broad squarish base and a low foot.
 The body tapers slightly in the middle, then rises to a softly undulating everted lip.
 The jet-black surface provides the backdrop of a dignified scene that evokes a mountain partially shrouded in mist.

-Nakajima Masao’s work was first selected at the prestigious Nitten Exhibition in 1956.
+Nakashima Masao’s work was first selected at the prestigious Nitten Exhibition in 1956.
 In 1957, his work was chosen for the annual Asahi Modern Ceramics Exhibition and the year after, he won an award at the same exhibition.
 His work was purchased by the Emperor of Japan twice and in 1987 he was designated as an Intangible Cultural Treasure of Gifu Prefecture for his mastery of Mino ware.

 A modern e-Shino tea bowl in the style of Arazawa Toyozo (1894–1985), a Living National Treasure known for reviving Shino ware after centuries of decline.
 This bowl shows the distinctive milky white glaze that adorns Shino ware.
 The surface is painted with a landscape that suggests mist hanging over pine trees and mountains.
 The irregular shape of the bowl and the potter’s finger marks add to the rustic appearance of the work.